SpectralSequences/sseq/chart/chart/README.md

 Due to CORS restrictions, opening an file directly in a browser is unlikely to succeed.
 Instead, you should run a web server that serves the directory and then access localhost.
-To do so, navigate into the directory containing the source code, and run one of the following two commans:
+To do so, navigate into the directory containing the source code, and run one of the following two commands:

 ```
  $ python3 -m http.server 8080